-Asset, Change a nd Configuration Manag ement - strains the types of chan - e changes can be made, o approval processes and how to handle er mergency change scenari Comprehensiveness Level 1 Comprehensiveness Level 2 Comprehensiveness Level 3 Comprehensiveness Level 4 Objective Manage configurations and changes of isolated assets.
+Asset, Change ar nd Configuration Manag ement - strains the types of chang changes can be made, o approval processes and Comprehensiveness Level 1 (Minimum) Comprehensiveness Level 2 (Ad Hoc) Comprehensiveness Level 3 (Consistent) Comprehensiveness Level 4 (Formalized) Objective Manage configurations and changes of isolated assets.
 Manage assets as a system of systems, with hierarchies and inherited policies.
 Manage IT and OT assets in an integrated manner.
-Manage the process for the asset lifecycle from provisioning to replacing, including emergency changes.
+Manage the process fo the asset lifecycle from provisioning to replacing, including emergency changes.
 General considerations At this level, organizations are aware of which assets are critical.
 At this level, organizations begin to implement formal asset management, change management and inventory programs.
-A standard protocol for device updates and security renewal allows to proactively mitigate emerging threats and reinstate the security on devices that have been compromised.
-At this level, asset and configuration management programs apply equally to IT (hardware and software) and OT assets.
+A standard protocol for device updates At this level, asset and configuration management programs apply equally to IT (hardware and software) and OT assets.
+At this level, the asset management policy addresses cradle-to-grave lifecycle of IT and OT assets. and security renewal allows to proactively mitigate emerging threats and reinstate

+Asset, Change and Asset, Change and Configuration Management (cont. from page 52) the security on devices that have been compromised.
 What needs to be done to achieve this level What needs to be done to achieve this level What needs to be done to achieve this level What needs to be done to achieve this level Establish and document acceptable use for critical assets.
-Create an asset designated owner for valuable assets.
-Classify and label the Expand asset management policy to provide a lifecycle structure for managing IT and OT assets from physical and information assets cover IT and OT assets. procurement and enrollment to

-Asset, Change and Configuration Management (cont. from page 51) Ensure that acceptable use ru are followed.
-The rules can address device and media handling, access restrictions, limit asset distribution minimum require support the functionality, etc. se Develop procedures for handling, processing, storing, and communicating assets consistent with to a their classification. d to Create baseline Develop guidelines for protecting software assets, including boot- process integrity, software integrity (e.g., malware detection), memory protection and secure updates.
-Incorporate principle of least functionality by configuring systems to provide only essential capabilities. decommission and disposal.
+Ensure that acceptable use rules are followed.
+These rules can address device and media handling, access restrictions, limiting asset distribution to a minimum required to support the functionality, etc. Create an asset inventory and assign a designated owner for valuable assets.
+Classify and label the physical and information assets involved in the main use cases.
+Develop procedures for handling, processing, storing, and communicating assets consistent with their classification.
+Create baseline configurations for systems, change and configuration management procedures where appropriate.
+Ensure that asset management, change management and configuration management policies cover IT and OT assets.
+Develop guidelines for protecting software assets, including bootprocess integrity, software integrity (e.g., malware detection), memory protection and secure updates.
+Incorporate principle of least functionality by configuring systems to provide only essential capabilities.
+Expand asset management policy to provide a lifecycle structure for managing IT and OT assets from procurement and enrollment to decommission and disposal.
 Ensure policy addresses both individual components and complete systems (e.g., plane engine and complete plane) at all stages of the lifecycle.
-Indicators of accomplishment Indicators of accomplishment Indicators of accomplishment Indicators of accomplishment Critical assets have documented acceptable use policies.
-Development and testing environm are fully separate and segmented for production environments.
-An inventory listing the assets such as equipment, information, hardware or software and considering both individual assets and bierarchical Asset, change and configuration- management practices integrated across IT and OT.
-Asset, change and configuration- management practices may vary by region to address local requirements, such as GDPR.
-Change management procedures include assessments of the potential security impact of changes.
-Procedures are in place for hardware decommissioning and disposal, with consideration for the sensitivity of the data that was processed by the hardware.
-Configuration- management procedures establish a process for identifying items (devices, hardware, software, firmware and documentation) throughout the system development life cycle and for managing the configuration of those items.
-As the system continues through its lifecycle, new items are identified and some existing items may no longer need to be under configuration control.
+Implement hardware secured boot processes and secure updates to ensure system integrity Indicators of accomplishment Indicators of accomplishment Indicators of accomplishment Indicators of accomplishment Critical assets have documented acceptable use policies.
+Development and testing environments are fully separated and segmented from production environments.
+An inventory listing the assets such as equipment, information, hardware or software and considering both individual assets and hierarchical collections of assets.
+The description of the procedures with connections to use cases.
+The asset management policy is Asset, change and configuration-management practices integrated across IT and OT.
+Asset, change and configuration-management practices may vary by region to address local requirements, such as GDPR.
+Change management procedures include assessments of the Procedures are in place for hardware decommissioning and disposal, with consideration for the sensitivity of the data that was processed by the hardware.
+Configuration-management procedures establish a process for identifying items (devices, hardware, software, firmware and